free prenuptial agreement template

 Vermont Prenuptial Agreement: Frequently Asked Questions (2026)

 Yes.
-Vermont enforces prenuptial agreements (also called "antenuptial agreements"), but unlike most states, Vermont has not enacted the Uniform Premarital Agreement Act or any prenup-specific statute.
-Enforceability is governed entirely by case law — primarily Bassler v.
-Bassler (1991), Stalb v.
-Stalb (1998), Rock v.
-Rock (2023), Lacroix v.
-Rysz (2025), and Gade v.
-Gade (2025).
+Vermont enforces prenuptial agreements — called "antenuptial agreements" under Vermont law — but unlike most states, Vermont has not adopted the Uniform Premarital Agreement Act or any prenup-specific statute.
+Enforceability is governed entirely by case law, primarily Bassler v.
+Bassler (1991), which established a four-factor test.
+More recently, Lacroix v.
+Rysz (2025) confirmed that Vermont measures enforceability at the time of signing, not at divorce — making Vermont one of the more prenup-friendly states for couples who plan ahead.

 3. Do I need a lawyer to sign a prenup in Vermont?